Padlock and banking icons above a man using a laptop, representing supplier failure insurance

 The insolvency of a key supplier can trigger something of a financial domino effect, and, without the right protection in place, your business is legally obligated to rebook or refund passengers.

-In this article, we answer the following questions on Supplier Failure Insurance:
+In this article, we answer the following questions on supplier failure insurance:

-What is Supplier Failure Insurance For Tour Operators and Travel Agents?
+What is Supplier Failure Insurance for Tour Operators and Travel Agents?

 Supplier Failure Insurance (SFI) protects your travel business when a contracted supplier becomes insolvent.
 A supplier's collapse can trigger: